-Prior to this, I was Voice of America's Taiwan correspondent and a technology reporter at Business Weekly (商周) , covering the intersection of tech and geopolitics with a focus on the U.S.-China decoupling and Taiwan's semiconductor industry.
+I am an award-winning tech reporter with Business Weekly Magazine (商業周刊) based in Taipei, Taiwan, covering the intersection of tech and geopolitics with a focus on the U.S.-China decoupling and Taiwan's semiconductor industry.
 At Business Weekly, I looked into why is the world's biggest contract chip-maker TSMC such a success and how it competed with Samsung.

 I was part of the Business Weekly team covering Frozen China: how shutdown of China in 2020 affected Taiwanese business, which was given The SOPA 2021 Award for Excellence in Reporting Breaking News.
 I also worked with the team on Taiwanese firms moving manufacturing capacities back to Taiwan due to the Trade War, which won the 2018 Modern Business Reporting Award in Taiwan.

-My video work has been broadcast on NBC Out, Business Insider, AJ+, Military Times, Defense News, Fort Worth Star-Telegram and U.S. News & World Report.
+My video work has been broadcast on NBC Out, Business Insider, AJ+, Military Times, Defense News, Deutsche Welle, Voice of America, Fort Worth Star-Telegram and U.S. News & World Report.
 My writing in Chinese has also been published on Initium Media (端傳媒) and The News Lens.